– Advertisement / Advertise with Us

 Pens for Coturnix don’t have to be large or elaborate.

 The birds need to be in a dry space.
 Coturnix love to have contact with the ground.
 They will scratch and dust bathe just like tiny chickens.
-Regular chicken wire won’t work for Coturnix, especially when they are immature.
-Hardware cloth or other substantial close-mesh wire is best.
+Hardware cloth or other close-mesh wire is best, since regular chicken wire won’t contain them, especially when they are immature.
 It is helpful to have a pen that can be moved from place to place as the birds eat all of the vegetation at one location.

 If adult birds can be located at chicken sales or on local farms, a couple of dozen birds will be plenty to start a flock.
 Coturnix are prolific little layers.
 The adult birds will not reliably set and hatch their eggs, so to increase a flock, owners need to have an inexpensive incubator.